TNO-ropt/ropt-everest/usage/everest_config.md

 ## Modifying Everest Configuration Settings

-Within the `run_plan` function you will usually load an Everest configuration using the [`load_config`][ropt_everest.load_config] function.
+Within the `run` function you will usually load an Everest configuration using the [`load_config`][ropt_everest.load_config] function.
 This configuration can be modified before running any optimization or evaluation steps.
 However, it's important to note that not all modifications will necessarily take effect,